Systematic analysis of the D-wave charmonium states with the QCD sum rules: Numerical results and discussions

-After taking account of the uncertainties, we display the masses and decay constants in Table \ref{mass}.
-Our prediction $M_{\psi_1}=3.77\pm{0.08}\,\rm {GeV}$ favors assigning the conventional $\psi(3770)$ (rather than the $\mathcal{R}(3780)$ reported by the BESIII collaboration \cite{3770-Belle-2004,3770-BESIII-2024}) as the D-wave charmonium $\psi_1$.
-The predicted mass $M_{\psi_2}=3.82\pm{0.08}\,\rm {GeV}$ is consistent with the observation of the Belle, BESIII and LHCb collaborations \cite{Belle-3823-2013,BESIII-3823-2015,LHCb-3823-2020,BESIII-3823-2022-1, BESIII-3823-2022-2}, and favors the identification $\psi_2$ indeed.
-While the $1{}^1D_2$ charmonium state has not been discovered yet, we estimate the mass to be $M_{\eta_{c2}}=3.81\pm{0.07}\,\rm {GeV}$, which is hoped to be observed at the BESIII, LHCb, Belle II collaborations in the future.
+Our prediction $M_{\psi_1}=3.77\pm{0.09}\,\rm {GeV}$ favors assigning the conventional $\psi(3770)$ (rather than the $\mathcal{R}(3780)$ reported by the BESIII collaboration \cite{3770-Belle-2004,3770-BESIII-2024}) as the D-wave charmonium $\psi_1$.
+Our result of $M_{\psi_1(1{}^3D_1)}$ supports the dominance of the D-wave Fock component for $\psi (3770)$.
+The mass of $\psi (3770)$ lies significantly above $\psi (2S)$.
+Although the consideration of S-D mixing effects on vector charmonia can interpret their experimental di-electric widths \cite{LYR-3770-2024}, the S-wave admixture were very large, such agreement would be unlikely.
+The predicted mass $M_{\psi_2}=3.82\pm{0.09}\,\rm {GeV}$ is consistent with the observation of the Belle, BESIII and LHCb collaborations \cite{Belle-3823-2013,BESIII-3823-2015,LHCb-3823-2020,BESIII-3823-2022-1, BESIII-3823-2022-2}, and favors the identification $\psi_2$ indeed.
+While the $1{}^1D_2$ charmonium state has not been discovered yet, we estimate the mass to be $M_{\eta_{c2}}=3.83\pm{0.09}\,\rm {GeV}$, which is expected to be observed at the BESIII, LHCb, Belle II collaborations in the future.
 Furthermore, we obtain the mass $M_{\psi_3}=3.84\pm{0.08}\,\rm {GeV}$, and tentatively identify the $X(3842)(\psi_3(3842))$ as the $1{}^3D_3$ charmonium state \cite{3842-LHCb-2019}.
 We can take the decay constants $f_{\psi_1/\psi_2/\eta_{c2}/\psi_3}$ are elementary input parameters to study the strong decays and radiative decays to make the identifications in a more robust way.

+The comparison of our mass predictions with those from other theoretical approaches, as summarized in Table \ref{mass-D-wave-charmonia}.
+The potential models generally predict masses in the range of $3.77-3.84$~GeV, if we consider the uncertainty ranges, the predictions from these methods fall within our calculated error bands.
+Therefore, the following discussion will focus on comparison of the central values, for the $\psi_1$ state, the quark model predictions are generally higher than our results, which may be attributed to inherent model dependencies.
+Our central values of the unobserved $\eta_{c2}$ is closed to some quark models.
+This concordance between the methods is particularly noteworthy and reinforces the credibility of approaches.
+Further experimental data are essential to advance our understanding of the D-wave charmonium systems.
+In particular, the observation of the $\eta_{c2}$ state and more precise measurements of masses, widths, and decay channels for the charmonia are crucial to test theoretical predictions.

+The decay constant is a crucial parameter in the calculation of strong, leptonic, semileptonic, and radiative decays.
+For instance, in Ref.\cite{Lujie-semi-charm-2026}, the decay constants $f_{\psi_{1}}$, $f_{\psi_{2}}$, $f_{\eta_{c2}}$, $f_{\psi_{3}}$ presented in this work is employed within the framework of three-point correlation functions to compute the semileptonic decay width of D-wave charmonia.
+There is a scarcity of research dedicated to direct computate the decay constants for D-wave charmonia \cite{Krassnigg-decayconstans-charm-2018}.
+Our calculated constants are not merely numerical outputs but are key phenomenological parameters that bridge the gap between mass predictions and the future analysis of decay widths and branching ratios.